 There’s nothing like taking a walk on Alaska’s pristine wilderness.
 Unless you step in something — unexpected along the way.
 For parkgoers, what dogs leave behind on the trail can be a sensitive topic.
+For parkgoers, what dogs leave behind on the trail can be a sensitive topic.
+But one Juneau man has an unconventional solution he thinks could ease tensions and reduce waste, all at once.
 Bob Deering thinks worms might be a solution.

 Alternatives to trashing pet waste

 Many agencies concerned with public health discourage pet waste recycling.
 And their concern is justified.
 If not done conscientiously and with consistent effort, the result could be pollution, odor and illness.

 That said, a quick online search will tell you that many communities, organizations and households evolving toward sustainability are finding unique ways to cycle pet waste back to nature.
 In addition to composting, options include pet waste septic systems, burial, flushing into municipal septic sewers, septic tanks, moldering, vermiculture and bokashi.
 Before you attempt any “do it yourself” methods of pet waste disposal through flushing or underground systems, it’s best to consult a sewer replacement and repair company for advice.

 A few warnings!